NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/python-setup/index.md

 **Step 1b: Extensions for Anaconda** (optional)

-*This just installs some extentions, which are nice, but are not necessary*
+*This just installs some extentions, which are nice, but are not necessary.*

 1. Open **Anaconda Prompt** (you might need to run it as administrator^[On windows this is done by right-clicking the income])
 2. Run: `conda install -c conda-forge jupyter_contrib_nbextensions`
 3. Run: `jupyter notebook` (this opens a browser window)
 4. In the "Nbextensions" tab I have choosen:

    * Code prettify
    * Codefolding (*can give problems with the gutter*, add delay in settings)
    * Collapsible Headings
    * Equation Auto Numbering
    * Execture Time
    * Move selected cell
    * Split Cells Notebook
    * Table of Contents(2)

 **Step 1c: Extensions for VSCode**